 Further on the trail is Urquhart Castle, now re-opened after lockdown.
 This ancient caste ruin has a rich history and offers magnificent views over the loch.

 Fortunately, with Inverness being in the Highlands, there’s plenty of outdoor space to explore.
 Perhaps you could hop on a bike and tour around the city?
 Or nip out over to the loch?

 If you’re looking to play a few rounds of golf, then Inverness is the place to be!
 We have a golf course right in the city, meaning you won’t have to travel far to get in some swings.
 If you do, though, you’ll be met with some stunning views of the Highlands.
 There are a few different golf courses around Inverness to choose from – or why not stay a while and play them all?

-One of the best ways to travel to minimise any interaction with other people is in a car.
+One of the best ways to travel to minimise interaction with other people is by car.
 If you can bring your own, or hire one when you’re here, the whole of the Highlands will open up to you.
 Breath in that fresh Scottish air!

 You can also take advantage of some of the wonderful local shops and cafes in the region. for example, if you are driving around Loch Ness, pop into Camerons Tea Room for a bite to eat and maybe a visit from a Highland Cow.
 Or if you’re looking for some beautiful gifts, drive around to An Talla by Loch Ness.

-Most places in Inverness are now open again after Coronavirus.
-Many will be operating shorter business hours, reduced menus or stricter control over visitor numbers.
-Wherever you plan ongoing, it’s a good idea to phone ahead and book.
+Most places in Inverness are now open again after lockdown.
+They may be operating shorter business hours, reduced menus or stricter control over visitor numbers.
+Wherever you plan on going, it’s a good idea to phone ahead and book.
 Some places may not let you in unless you have pre-booked.
 Everywhere should have sufficient hand sanitiser for your needs.
-Do make sure you take face masks if you plan on entering any shops or will be around crowds.
+Do make sure you take face masks if you plan on going indoors or will be around crowds.